-Moody's rates Ringkjøbing Landbobank A/S A3/Prime-2/C. The C bank financial strength rating (BFSR), which translates into baseline credit assessment (BCA) of A3, reflects the Danish bank's good intrinsic financial strength and, in particular, its solid capitalisation.
+Moody's rates Ringkjøbing Landbobank A/S A3/Prime-2/C (on review for downgrade).
+The C bank financial strength rating (BFSR), which maps to A3 on the long-term scale, reflects the bank's good intrinsic financial strength and, in particular, its solid capitalisation.
 However, the rating is constrained by the bank's limited national market share, low level of geographic diversification, high credit risk concentrations and concentrations in financing niche sectors.
 Ringkjøbing's A3 long-term global local currency (GLC) deposit rating does not include systemic support uplift.